3mdeb/conferences/2025/qoss/qubes_air_stack.md

 ### Abstract

-Building on the foundational "Qubes Air: Hardware, Firmware, and Architectural Foundations" talk, this session outlines an opinionated vision of Qubes Air vertical integration, explicitly addressing the needs of security-conscious technical professionals like security researchers, developers, privacy advocates, and SMEs operating in the surrounding ecosystem.
+Building on "Qubes Air: Hardware, Firmware, and Architectural Foundations" talk, this session outlines an opinionated vision of Qubes Air vertical integration, explicitly addressing the needs of security-conscious technical professionals like security researchers, developers, privacy advocates, and SMEs operating in the surrounding ecosystem.
 Grounded in Kicksecure/Whonix [persona](https://github.com/3mdeb/verified-boot/blob/master/threat-model-persona.md) and [threat model](https://github.com/3mdeb/verified-boot/blob/master/threat-model.md), it